 However, South Korea has largely remained unknown to outsiders and financial institutions.
 With a heavy historic focus on domestic finance, opportunities to attract Korean investment into the global scene were relatively limited as South Korea remained focused on growth.
 However, that growth resulted in ever growing pensions and a new age of wealth generation that has found itself domestically isolated and non-diversified, with less and less growth opportunities.

 Not only is South Korea geographically distant from the major concentrations of financial managers, such as NYC and London, there has long been a cultural and language barrier that while surmountable has historically remained a large challenge for asset managers without an in-person presence on the ground.
-As the finance industry continues to evolve, platforms such as DarcMatter open global channels to enhance capital flow worldwide, making it even easier for managers to tap into South Korea’s wealth.
-Here are 3 reasons alternative managers NEED to focus on South Korea today.
+As the finance industry continues to evolve, platforms such as DarcMatter open global channels to enhance capital flow worldwide, making it easier for managers to tap into South Korea’s wealth.
+Here are 3 reasons alternative managers NEED to consider focusing on South Korea today.

 Public Pensions Continue to Grow in Overseas Investment Activity